alschenk/universe-scripts/README.md

 ## Workflow

 1. **Database Setup**:
-   - Create a new PostgreSQL database
+   - Create a new PostgreSQL database (e.g. with supabase)
    - Run the DDL script to create tables and views:
      ```bash
      psql -d your_database -f universe_db_ddl_create_script.sql